loading spinner

 At a Glance

 Pack your creativity and escape to the Land of Medicine Buddha, a serene mountain retreat in California’s redwood forest.
-Suitable for beginners, this course is designed to help you learn to paint in watercolor and use pen and inks in a relaxed atmosphere.
-Step-by-step demonstrations will include: color mixing, creating a dynamic value range and techniques such as graded washes, glazing, creating textures, dry brush and more.
-Use ink on its own or as an enhancement for your watercolor paintings.
-Meditations each day bring inner joy, focus and relaxation.
-Be inspired and create lovely watercolors!
+Suitable for beginners, this course is designed to help you learn to paint in watercolor in a relaxed atmosphere.
+Step-by-step demonstrations will include: thumbnail sketching, color wheel, color mixing, creating a dynamic value range and techniques such as various washes, wet into wet, glazing, creating textures, dry brush and more.
+Experience watercolor magic by applying techniques to flowers, skies, landscapes, skies, mandalas etc. Meditations each day bring inner joy, focus and relaxation.
+Be inspired, have fun and create lovely watercolors!

 Activity Level